danielricci/Checkers/README.md

 # Checkers
 A simple two player checkers game.
-The rules are based on standard International and Canadian rules merged together, below you will find the rules of the game.
+The rules are based on standard International and Canadian rules merged together.

 <h3>Starting Position</h3>
 - The game board is a 12x12 board
-- The number of men per team is 30
+- The number of pieces per team is 30
 - Board cells are numbered 1 to 72

 <h3>Moves and Captures</h3>